 Resulting from sophisticated technological advancement over the last decade, there have been some intriguing developments to the way we consume and interact with entertainment and e-commerce.
 One of which concerns the rise of comparison sites which are becoming increasingly important – here’s why.

 Comparison services existed long before the advent of the internet age.
-But the very nature of the world wide web means that there was a need for these services to move into the online sphere due to the vast array of options, from insurance to entertainment.
+But the very nature of the world wide web means that there was a need for these services to move into the online sphere due to the vast array of options, from life insurance quotes to entertainment.

 For instance, the movie industry has review aggregators such as IMDB.
 Where previously people would have had to buy a newspaper or magazine for reviews and information on a film, now it’s possible to compare films via reviews, scoring systems, trailers, and themes.
 This allows us to make a more informed choice of which movie to spend Sunday night watching with less effort due to the easier access to information.